‘Love your neighbour as yourself’ (Gospel of Mark Chapter 12 verse 31).

 Through a broad and balanced design and technology curriculum, children will learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with our curriculum ‘drivers’ (Spirituality, Diversity, Environment, Possibilities) and Christian Values (Friendship, Trust, Thankfulness, Hope, Wisdom, Love, Courage and Koinonia) placed at the heart of all that we do at St Katherine’s.
 It is paramount that design and technology is purposeful and relevant to all our children.

-The teaching of Design and Technology across St Katherine’s follows the National Curriculum and the use of Design and Technology Association's (DATA) 'Projects on a Page' documents to support planning.
+The teaching of Design and Technology across St Katherine’s follows the National Curriculum and the use of The Chris Quigley Essentials Curriculum for Design and Technology to support planning.
 At St Katherine’s D & T forms an important part of the curriculum and is taught in all year groups through at least one project per term from each strand (Design & Make and Food & Nutrition).
 These are, taught as a block so that children’s learning is focused throughout each unit of work.

-Key skills, knowledge and vocabulary for D.T is mapped across the school to ensure progression between year groups.
+Key skills, knowledge and vocabulary for D.T is mapped across the school using the Essentials Curriculum to ensure progression between year groups.
 The aim is to help teachers to plan activities, which build on children's previous learning and to ensure an appropriate level of challenge.

 Key Stage 1 & 2